Up, Out or Beyond Evolution…

 Christianity won in an unsettled cradle of civilization where emerging ideas about life destabilized rival communities and transferred control of belief systems to institutional powers.
 A huge gap existed between the values and practices of the ruling pagan and rival Judeo-Christian faiths.
 Other systems were in the fray.
 Animism still lit hearts.
 Rival messiahs stepped up with differing messages.

-The record is spotty, but there are claims that Eastern faiths leaked into the West.
+The record beyond evolution is spotty, but there are claims that Eastern faiths leaked into the West.
 Some contend that Jesus himself went, not to a wilderness, but to India where he learned to meditate.

 Out of this, Christianity arose powerfully and became accepted as the standard and enforced explanation about reality.
 The institution had centuries of internal struggle and warfare ahead, but a faith that insisted that true happiness could be acquired only in a supernatural setting became the narrative guide for the rest of the Western world.